CDBG Public Facilities & Infrastructure Application

 Everett, WA 98201-4046

-ADA Notice The county strives to provide access to all members of the public.
+The county strives to provide access to all members of the public.
 Snohomish County facilities are accessible.
 If additional accommodations are required, please notify the ADA contact person at least one week in advance of the workshop.
 In addition, reasonable accommodations will be made to provide the information in this application in an alternative format upon request.
-Please contact Debra May at (425) 388-3264 or for TTY dial 711.
+Please email Debra May at email@example.com or call (425) 388-3264 or for TTY dial 711.

 Foreign language interpreters are also available upon request where a substantial number of non-English speaking residents can reasonably be expected to participate.
-Please contact Debra May at (425) 388-3264 for more information.
+Please contact Debra May at firstname.lastname@example.org or call (425) 388-3264 for more information.